London Coliseum

 Each and every one of the actors in this production have the voice and mannerism of the movie characters down to a t.
 Some of them effectively indistinguishable from the original voice actors.
 Aogaeru (Green frog, Obatanooniisan) in particular, completey captures the essence of Tatsuya Gashuin, who voiced Aogaeru in the movie.

 Retaining every aspect of the movie, down to the specific speech pattern, also makes it more difficult for the play to establish its unique identity.
-While those who have not seen the movie would not make such connections, the challenge for those that have, myself included, is that it becomes impossible to separate the movie from the play and see the stage production as a standalone piece.
+While those who have not seen the movie would not make such connections, the challenge for those that have, myself included, is that it becomes impossible to separate the movie from the play and see the stage production as a unique, standalone piece.
 While innovative methods have been introduced for the stage, the ultimate goal appears to be the recreation of the movie effects rather than using new ways to tell the story.

 John Caird’s adaptation of Spirited Away makes fantastic use of costumes, puppetry and choreography, combining them with the legendary Joe Hisaishi’s original score from the movie to create a bizarre and magical world conceptualised by Hayao Mayazaki.
 It is an exceptionally faithful adaptation, wowing the audiences with its grandeur and reigniting the nostalgia of long-term fans.